 Interactionist sociology asserts that the social identities we possess are influenced by the reactions of others.
 So if we demonstrate some abnormal or 'deviant' behaviour it is likely that the particular label that is attached within a society at a particular time to this behaviour will then become attached to us as individuals.
 This can bring about important changes in our self-identity.
 A disease diagnosis could be one such label: for example, clinical depression and the assumptions about the person so labelled that then follow; here Goffman's (1968) work on this form of social stigma is particularly influential and will be discussed in detail in Section 3 of this module.

-Within this perspective medicine too would be viewed as a social practice, and its claims to be an objective science would be disputed.
+Within this perspective, medicine too would be viewed as a social practice and its claims to be an objective science would be disputed.
 In the doctor-patient interaction, patient dissatisfaction can result if the doctor too rigidly superimposes a pre-existing framework (disease categories) upon the subjective illness experience of the patient.
-For example, by presuming that they can understand what that individual is suffering because of an interpretation of their signs and symptoms without reference their health beliefs (explored in Section 4).
+For example, by presuming that they can understand what that individual is suffering because of an interpretation of their signs and symptoms without reference to their health beliefs (explored in Section 4).

 The Social Constructionist perspective of health and illness - The relativity of social reality